 Weight and size of a Normal cricket ball

 Cricket thrives globally and is played across various levels and age groups.
-With such diversity in players and playing conditions, the weight and size of cricket balls usually vary accordingly.
+With such diversity in players and playing conditions, the women’s cricket ball size and weight usually vary accordingly.
 For example, a ball fit for international play might not suit a U19 match.
 Specific rules govern the weight and size of cricket balls to ensure fairness and uniformity; manufacturers meticulously adhere to these standards.

 In Men’s cricket, balls pack a bit more weight.
 Typically, a cricket ball in Men’s cricket weighs between 155.9 and 163 grams, with a circumference ranging from 22.4 to 22.9 centimetres.